 For information and further details, please contact the studio here.

-If you’re looking for Neuberg’s commercial textile design service (and insight into how her practices overlap), please go here.
+If you’re looking for Neuberg’s commercial design services, please go here.